 Be prepared for an unforgettable folk, world and roots experience at Fairbridge Festival 2018.
-On the back of our fabulous 25th birthday year comes another unmissable event, filled with a diversity of delights and packed to the hilt with a stellar line-up of international, national and local artists.
+On the back of our 25th birthday year comes another unmissable event, filled with a diversity of delights and packed to the hilt with a stellar line-up of international, national and local artists.

-Watch this space as we release our announcement of artists.
 Think Euro-gypsy dance meets brass-fuelled ska; a hefty dose of uplifting traditional and world music meets quirky jug band and indie folk and swing.

 Twenty dancers from West Sumatera present the traditional dances of the Minangkabau people.